zrcoder/ndor/README.md

 ndor {source file}
 ```

-> The argument is the code source file, the cli will generate a image as xxx.png
+> The argument is the code source file(xxx.gop or xxx.md), the cli will generate a image as xxx.png or a html as xxx.html.

 ## develop